 I prefer to make my own pumpkin purée, but canned will do.
 To make your own, simply cut a skinned and seeded sweet pumpkin or butternut squash into 1 inch cubes.
 (You will need about 2 cups to yield one generous cup of purée.)
 Steam until very soft and then mash with a fork.

 1 cup puréed pumpkin

 1/2 cup chopped pecans or walnuts

-Preheat oven to 350 F. (180 C.) Butter a loaf pan.
-Line bottom with parchment and butter the parchment.
+Preheat the oven to 350 F. (180 C.) Butter a loaf pan.
+Line the bottom with parchment and butter the parchment.

-Combine flour, baking powder, salt, cinnamon, nutmeg and cloves in a medium bowl; whisk together and set aside.
-Whisk brown sugar and eggs together in a large bowl.
+Combine the flour, baking powder, salt, cinnamon, nutmeg and cloves in a medium bowl; whisk together and set aside.
+Whisk the brown sugar and eggs together in a large bowl.
 Stir in butter.
-Add pumpkin and blend thoroughly.
-Stir in dry ingredients.
-Add raisins and pecans.
-Pour batter into prepared baking pan.
+Add the pumpkin and blend thoroughly.
+Stir in the dry ingredients.
+Add the raisins and pecans.
+Pour the batter into the prepared baking pan.
 Bake in oven until knife inserted in center comes clean, about 1 hour.